 Charles Schwab is a U.S.-based brokerage and banking company founded in 1971 as a traditional brokerage company and then as a discount brokerage service in 1974.
 It is headquartered in San Francisco, California, and operates primarily throughout the United States, but also has international operations.

-The firm is the largest publicly traded investment services firm with more than $6 trillion in assets under management (AUM).
-Schwab offers a wide range of financial services, such as investment advice and management, trading services, financial planning, banking services, workplace and individual retirement plans, annuities, and more.
+Schwab is the largest publicly traded investment services firm; as of early 2026, it boasted $12 trillion in assets under management (AUM).
+It offers a wide range of financial services, such as investment advice and management, trading services, financial planning, banking services, workplace and individual retirement plans, annuities, and more.

-On the product side, Schwab features more than 100 different funds boasting more than $870 billion in AUM.
-Schwab’s funds feature no load or transaction fees—which is advantageous in HSAs, IRAs, and taxable brokerages—and below-industry-average expenses.
+Schwab’s currently offers more than 100 funds.
+And most of those feature no sales charges (“loads”) or transaction fees—which is advantageous in HSAs, IRAs, and taxable brokerages alike—and below-industry-average expenses.
 Schwab offers actively managed funds run by seasoned teams, but it’s also one of the largest providers of indexed mutual funds.

 In short: Schwab’s best mutual funds for retirement are generally going to be among your top options period, and they generally won’t make a dent in your wallet.